MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-test-vstudio-build.md

 # Testing a Unity game build in Visual Studio

-To test the Xbox Live functionality of your Unity game with real data, you must build the game as described in the **Build and test the project** section of the [Configure Xbox Live in Unity article](configure-xbox-live-in-unity.md).
+To test the Xbox Live functionality of your Unity game with real data, you must build the game as described in the section [Build and test the project](live-configure-xbl-in-unity.md#build-and-test-the-project) in the article "Configuring Xbox Live in Unity".

 The following articles serve as a checklist of items to help ensure successful testing of your Unity game in Visual Studio.